 - add extra vegetables to a meal by using a spiralizer to make zucchini “noodles,” trying cauliflower “rice,” or using squash instead of pasta.

 A doctor will prescribe an individualized meal plan, so people with diabetes should follow this closely.

 When planning to switch out certain foods or prepare the meals above, research the nutritional content to make sure the alternative is safe for your meal plan.

-Although people with diabetes can eat most foods in moderation, they need to keep their blood sugar, blood pressure, and cholesterol levels within the target range, as they have an increased risk of cardiovascular disease and stroke.
+Although people with diabetes can eat most foods in moderation, they need to keep their blood sugar, blood pressure, and cholesterol levels within the target range, as they have an

 The first step in planning healthful dinners for family members or friends with diabetes is to balance the levels of proteins, carbohydrates, and fats, while providing enough fiber.

 By using the “plate method” to plan the basic framework of a meal, it is much easier to produce healthful and flavorful options that will be safe and nutritious for everyone.

 As well as the examples above, the American Diabetes Association offers an extensive list of recipe ideas.